mbuccoli/adventofcode2024/README.md

 TODO for me, study again sets (I too often use dictionaries instead) and graphs.

+### Day6
+For the second quiz I probably chose a bruter force solution than needed, which takes a lot.
+I'm very curious to know what could be a better way to solve it.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).